gleblebedev/rbfx_wiki/Scene-Rendering-Pipeline.md

 When all HDR-related effects are applied, it's necessary to convert HDR texture back to LDR.

-**Exposition** allows to control how bright scene should be for the camera.
+**Exposure** allows to control how bright scene should be for the camera.
 Higher exposure -- brighter picture.
-If auto-exposition is enabled, `RenderPipeline` will try to guess best exposure and smoothly adjust to it.
+If auto-exposure is enabled, `RenderPipeline` will try to guess best exposure and smoothly adjust to it.

 **Tone Mapping** converts HDR to LDR using some heuristic formulas.
 If tone mapping is disabled, HDR colors are just trimmed to `[0, 1]`.